EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

                                                                  └─ _copy_v_1(e2,x3,x8,ARG3)
 ~~~

+We need a mechanism that converts scopal predications into a generic form so all of the examples above can be handled in the same way.
+This form should allow `_copy_v_1` to avoid special casing every single preposition.

-First, though, we have a challenge: In the code for `_copy_v_1`, if we just `call()` the scopal argument `_in_p_loc(e17,x8,x18)` (as we do for [quantifiers](../devhowto/devhowtoScopalArguments)) it will fail since "foo" is not yet *in* "/documents".
-So, we don't want to evaluate scopal argument.
-Instead, we just want to get it into a more general form that allows `_copy_v_1` to not have to special case every single preposition.
-Let's call this "normalization".
-Normalizing a predication would put it into a more general or canonical form that would reduce whole classes of things into a single form we can reason about.
+To do this, we can't just `call()` the scopal argument `_in_p_loc(e17,x8,x18)` (as we do for [quantifiers](../devhowto/devhowtoScopalArguments)) -- it will fail. "foo" is not yet *in* "/documents".
+Even if it did work, it wouldn't be in a general form.

+Let's call the form we want: *"normalization"*.
+"Normalizing" a predication would put it into a more general or canonical form that would reduce whole classes of similiar predications (like locative prepositions) into a single form the code can handle once.
 Here are a couple of examples to clarify:

 - "Normalizing" a locative preposition would put it in into a form that contains the thing being located and the place it is being located to.
 Note that this is *not* necessarily just the two arguments of a locative preposition, as is. "_above_p(e17,x8,x18)", for example, would need to record the place "above" `x18` instead of `x18` directly.
-- "Normalizing" an adjective like `_green_a_2(e16,x8)` might be as simple as recording the adjective and the thing it is applied to, but it won't always come from predications that are of the form `adjective(e,x)`. "paint the tree lit" (for a Christmas tree, perhaps) generates the "adjective" `_light_v_cause(e16,i17,x8)` which is a form of verb being used as an adjective.
+- "Normalizing" an adjective like `_green_a_2(e16,x8)` might be as simple as recording the adjective and the thing it is applied to, but it won't always come from predications that are of the form `adjective(e,x)`. "paint the tree lit" (for a Christmas tree, perhaps) generates the "adjective" `_light_v_cause(e16,i17,x8)` which is a form of verb being *used* as an adjective.

-So, we'll need to implement a version of each predication that knows how to normalize itself into some general form.
-We'll ask it to put this normalized form into its introduced event so that a predication like `_copy_v_1` can inspect it and decide what to do.
+So, we'll need to implement another version of each predication that knows how to normalize itself.
+We'll ask it to put this normalized form into its own introduced event (since it is just information about itself) so that predications like `_copy_v_1` can inspect it and decide what to do.
 And, just like we use the `_comm` postfix on predications that implement commands (as opposed to questions), we'll invent a new postfix called `_norm` to indicate that this version of the predication should only be used when it is asked to normalize.
 Like this:

 ~~~
 @Predication(vocabulary, names=["_in_p_loc"])